-S&P Global Ratings ("S&P") have, on 7 May 2020, lowered African Bank Limited’s ‘B+’ long term issuer credit rating to ‘B’ and affirmed the ‘B’ short term rating.
+S&P Global Ratings (“S&P”) have, on 4 March 2022, affirmed African Bank Limited’s long and short term issuer credit rating as B and B respectively.
 The outlook is stable.
-S&P have also affirmed the 'ZaA-/zaA-2' long term and short term South African national scale ratings for African Bank, respectively.
+S&P have also affirmed the zaA-/zaA-2 long and short term South African national scale ratings for African Bank Limited respectively.

 The long term issuer credit rating applies to the African Bank’s EMTN programme and all notes issued under this programme, which are listed either on the London Stock Exchange (“LSE”) or the Swiss Securities Exchange (“SIX”).
 The DMTN and all notes issued under that programme are not rated.

 African Bank Limited is funded by three main sources